MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_classificationresult.md

 Get the specific detection bands if the enchanced classification is enabled.

-**Returns**: A vector of instance counts at different confidence thresholdsds
+**Returns**: A vector of instance counts at different confidence thresholds